carlosperate/awesome-microbit/README.md

 - [DroidScript micro:bit Plugin](https://play.google.com/store/apps/details?id=org.droidscript.microbit) - Allows you you to control the BBC micro:bit remotely from your own DroidScript apps (Android apps written in JavaScript).
 - [CBMicroBit](https://github.com/Louismac/CBMicroBit) - CoreBluetooth wrapper in C++ that connects a micro:bit to a computer running macOS using BLE and outputs over OSC (can be used standalone, or as a C++ or Objective C library).
 - [Swift](https://github.com/phwallen/microbit-swift) - An application programming interface written in Swift for use with the micro:bit.
 It allows programs written for Apple devices to communicate with the micro:bit using BLE.
+- [Node-RED](https://github.com/seanmtracey/node-red-contrib-bitio-wrapper) - A node-red (flow-based visual programming) module that wraps some of the functionality of the Python/MicroPython Bitio Library.

 ## Programming Tools